 You can publish feature services that reference nonversioned data from a 10.2 or later release enterprise geodatabase, take the data offline for editing, and synchronize changes with the enterprise geodatabase through the feature service.

-If your organization requires any of the following, use versioned data:
+If your organization requires any of the following, use traditional versioned data:

 - The data participates in geodatabase functionality that requires it to be versioned to allow editing.
 For example, if the feature class participates in a geometric network, the feature dataset must be registered as a traditonal version.